 Sault Ste.
 Marie real estate guide & listings for sale

-In Sault Ste.
-Marie, roughly two thirds of buildings are single detached homes, while small apartment buildings are also present in the housing stock.
-Around 40% of homes in this city were built in the 1960s and 1970s, while many of the remaining buildings were constructed pre-1960 and in the 1980s.
-This city also has a good variety of housing sizes - it is quite easy to find properties ranging from lofts to four or more bedrooms.
-Around 70% of the population of this city own their home and renters make up the remainder.
+Single detached homes are the predominant housing type, representing the majority of buildings in Sault Ste.
+Marie, and the remainder are mainly small apartment buildings.
+The homes in this city are quite old, because about 40% of its dwellings were built in the 1960s and 1970s, while most of the remaining buildings were constructed pre-1960 and in the 1980s.
+This city has a good variety of housing sizes, ranging from lofts to four or more bedrooms.
+About 70% of the population of this city own their home and renters make up the remainder.

 It is a reasonably short walk to access primary schools from any location in this city.
 On the other hand, parents may find it challenging for their kids to get to high schools as a pedestrian.
 Apart from public schools, there are private elementary and secondary schools.
 As far as eating is concerned, reaching one of around 20 supermarkets by walking is feasible for some, but not all, house buyers in Sault Ste.
 Marie.
 There are also a few options for those who appreciate restaurants and cafes within walking distance.